-Get Help Now From An Orlando Child Support Attorney Who Can Get You A Fair Result In Your Case
+Get Help Now From An Orlando Child Support Attorney For Your Case

 Anytime a Florida family law case involves children under the age of eighteen the case will at some point address the issue of child support.
 The lawmakers in Florida believed that every child has the right to be financially supported by both parents if at all possible.
 An experienced Orlando child support attorney can assist you in making sense of the confusion that goes along with child support guidelines, financial affidavits, income withholding orders and more.
 Child support in Florida is based largely on the net incomes of each parent, the amounts paid for child’s health insurance and daycare, and the total number of overnight visitations each parent has with the child.
 There are many opportunities throughout the case where an experienced Orlando child support attorney can work to get you and your family the best possible outcome with regard to child support.
 Items that will be involved in a child support case include: a financial affidavit, child support calculation worksheet, and compliance by both sides with mandatory financial disclosure.